 I should have googled what piquillos were before I made this.
 Because I ended up making this butternut squash piquillo crema recipe from Peter Meehan’s Power Vegetables with a tin of chipotles in adobo instead.

-- 4 peeled garlic cloves
+- 4 cloves garlic, peeled

-- olive oil
+- 2 cups olive oil

-- 1 c mexican crema, heavy cream or creme fraîche
+- 1 cup creme fraîche

-- 1 t kosher salt
+- 1 tsp salt

-- 1/2 peeled and cubed butternut squash
+- 1/2 butternut squash, peeled and cubed

-- 1 c grated Mexican queso añejo, Pecorino Romano or Parmesan
+- 1 cup grated Parmesan

-- ¼ c coarsely chopped cilantro
+- 1/4 cup roughly chopped cilantro

-Confit the garlic by placing it in a small saucepan and covering it in olive oil until it starts to float.
+- Confit the garlic by placing it in a small saucepan and covering it in olive oil until it starts to float.
 Place it on a low heat, bring to a simmer and then turn down the heat, leaving it for 20 minutes.

-Heat the oven to 200 C/ 400 F. Toss the cubes of butternut squash in a few tablespoons of the garlic oil.
+- Toss the cubes of butternut squash in a few tablespoons of the garlic oil.
 You want to lightly coat the cubes, salt and then roast them in an even layer for about 30 minutes.
 Toss halfway through.

-Pour the crema into a large skillet set over a low heat, add the roasted squash and toss to combine.
+- Pour the crema into a large skillet set over a low heat, add the roasted squash and toss to combine.
 Stir in half of the cheese and then serve topped with the remainder of the cheese and the cilantro.